Skip to main content

 How is the government helping to recover stolen SNAP money?

-Under federal law, people who report stolen SNAP money to their state SNAP agency can receive either the full amount of money stolen between Oct.
-1, 2022, and Sept.
-30, 2024, or two months of benefits—whatever is the lesser amount.7 To date, the federal government has reimbursed victims of fraud over $30 million.8
+In December 2022, Congress passed a law allowing stolen SNAP benefits to be replaced when theft occurs through card skimming, cloning, and similar scams.
+Under that law, people who reported stolen SNAP money to their state SNAP agency could receive either the full amount of money stolen between Oct.
+1, 2022, and Dec.
+20, 2024, or two months of benefits—whatever was the lesser amount.
+To date, the federal government has reimbursed victims of fraud nearly $38 million.6 But congressional authority to replace stolen benefits was not extended beyond December 20, 2024.

-But in October 2023, Sen. Fetterman was one of several lawmakers who sponsored the Fairness for Victims of SNAP Skimming Act which, if enacted, would change the current law to lift restrictions on reimbursements so that victims get back all of their stolen money.6 According to the Propel survey of EBT theft victims, 55% said they either sought but failed to get reimbursed or never filed a claim at all.3
+In May 2025, Sen. Fetterman was one of several lawmakers who reintroduced the Fairness for Victims of SNAP Skimming Act.
+Although this legislation has since stalled, if enacted, it would allow for the full replacement of a household's stolen SNAP benefits.
+According to a Propel survey of EBT theft victims, 55% said they either sought but failed to get reimbursed or never filed a claim at all.2

 What can older adults do to prevent SNAP identity theft?

-The USDA offers older adults a number of tips to keep their SNAP EBT accounts safe when using their EBT cards:10
+The USDA offers older adults a number of tips to keep their SNAP EBT accounts safe when using their EBT cards:7

 • Create a hard-to-guess PIN number